-- 48.1 Where a construction contract has been awarded following a competitive Tendering exercise and it is proposed, within 12 months of that award, to let a further contract for work of a similar size and nature, then a price for that further work may be negotiated with the original contractor and the further contract awarded to it by the relevant Approved Procuring Officer without another competitive Tendering exercise provided the Contractor's performance on the current contract is satisfactory. - 48.2 The procedure under 48.1 can only be used once before competitive Tenders are again required.
+- 48.1 Where a construction contract has been awarded following a competitive Tendering exercise and it is proposed, within 12 months of that award, to let a further contract for work of a similar size and nature, then a price for that further work may be negotiated with the original contractor and the further contract awarded to it by the relevant Procuring Officer without another competitive Tendering exercise provided the Contractor's performance on the current contract is satisfactory. - 48.2 The procedure under 48.1 can only be used once before competitive Tenders are again required and may not be used where the value of the secondary works are above the EU works thresholds.